-On 26 January 2023 Mr. Barigye's lawyer was allowed to see him and he signed the statement in his presence and was granted release, with instructions to report back to the police station.
+On 26 January 2023 Mr. Barigye's lawyer was allowed to see him.
+On this occasion, Mr. Barigye signed the statement in his presence and was granted release, with instructions to report back to the police station.

 On 27 January 2023.
 Mr. Barigye was charged with obstructing police officers while on duty and was released on police bond.